 Ducks on Botnstjörn pond

 While visiting the pond I have seen quite a few people feed the ducks, as when tour-guides lead groups to the pond sometimes they have their lunch here sitting on the benches by the pond.

 I know people want to try out the echo here, but to me, this is kind of a holy place and I prefer the sound of nature echoing in the cliffs - I get the same feeling as when inside a church, so man-made sounds bother me here.

-As I mentioned earlier then Ásbyrgi is believed to be the capital city of the elves.
+As I mentioned earlier then Ásbyrgi is believed to be the capital city of the elves or the Hidden people.